twilio/twilio-go/twilio/rest/autopilot/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateModelBuildParams struct
+Other parameters are passed through a pointer to a UpdateModelBuildParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **UniqueName** | **string** | An application-defined string that uniquely identifies the resource.
 This value must be a unique string of no more than 64 characters.
 It can be used as an alternative to the &#x60;sid&#x60; in the URL path to address the resource.

 ### Return type